bandela-Vinod/Linux-device-drivers/README.md

  kthread - Thread 1 is executed! counterVal: 3
 Later, I removed the module with the rmmod command, which stopped both threads.

+7) 7_timer: The kernel module (.ko) is inserted into the kernel using insmod.
+After 5000 milliseconds or 5 sec, the timer callback function is invoked.
+The module is later removed using the rmmod command.